daisylb/bridgekeeper/docs/tutorial/permissions.rst

 .. code-block:: python
     :caption: shrubberies/permissions.py

-    from bridgekeeper.registry import registry
+    from bridgekeeper import perms
     from bridgekeeper.predicates import is_staff

-    registry['shrubbery.create_store'] = is_staff
+    perms['shrubbery.create_store'] = is_staff
-    registry['shrubbery.update_store'] = is_staff
+    perms['shrubbery.update_store'] = is_staff
-    registry['shrubbery.delete_store'] = is_staff
+    perms['shrubbery.delete_store'] = is_staff

-We turn predicates into permissions by putting them into the :data:`~bridgekeeper.registry.registry`, which is a Python dictionary that maps permission names to their predicates.
+We turn predicates into permissions by putting them into :data:`bridgekeeper.perms`, which is a Python dictionary that maps permission names to their predicates.
 (It's actually a custom subclass of :class:`dict` with a few small changes, but you can treat it as if it's a normal dictionary anyway.)

 These permissions are now fully working; if you wanted, you could skip right through to the next section to see how to use them in your views.
 Don't, though, because we've just scratched the surface.